What are oil water separators?

 Australia's waterways and local environments are precious.
 They're vital for the preservation of Australian flora and fauna, and for ensuring our ease of access to clean and safe water.

 The discharge of untreated wastewater into stormwater drains and local estuaries can cause significant harm to these environments and waterways.
 Water pollution can poison native species, cause long-term damage to delicate ecosystems, and make water unsafe for human interaction.

 It's not surprising then that the discharge of wastewater from commercial operations is tightly regulated by organisations such as the Environmental Protect Agency (EPA) and local water authorities.

 Businesses which do not effectively manage their wastewater with oil water separators and other water treatment devices can face heavy fines, closure of premises, and in some cases even prosecution.

 We can provide you with a complete oil water separator solution.
-From assessment of your business' requirements to final install of the appropriate system, we do it all for you.
+From assessment of your business's requirements to the final installation of the appropriate system, we do it all for you.

 Get in touch with our team to learn more about the right oil water separator for your business.

 Cleanawater on 14 December 2021